innesian/chicago-cta-panel/README.md

 -----

 ## Installation
 This project has been tested on Amazon Web Services.
-There is a `amplify.yml` deployment file built in for easy hosting on Amplify.
+There is an `amplify.yml` deployment file built in for easy hosting on Amplify.
 In addition to the Amplify build script there are serverless Lambda functions in the `/lambda` folder, deploy these to your cloud accound and set them up with configuration settings below.

 -----